 Mental capacity means being able to make decisions for yourself.
 In Scotland, the Adults with Incapacity (Scotland) Act 2000 protects people who cannot make a decision for themselves.
-It means you can plan ahead for this situation.
+It means you can plan ahead for this situation (pages 7 to 11).